 Not a bad idea!
 This is like yelling “FIRE” in a crowded restaurant and bypassing the wait!
 However, I am not endorsing or recommending this strategy.

 Interesting Fact #6: Blue Jays can be bullies.

 Some say that Blue Jays have a pack mentality.
-They are very cooperative with their species, and a group of jays will often drive off other birds using “their” feeders.
+They are very cooperative with their species, and a group of jays will often drive off other birds that are using “their” feeders.